About the Website

 The Manhattan Project was a great human collaboration.
 Participants included recent immigrants who fled anti-Semitism in Europe, young men and women straight from high school or college, and numerous Hispanics, Native Americans, and African-Americans.
 Some 125,000 people worked in secret locations in communities developed by the government for the sole purpose of the project.
 Most surprisingly, very few knew that they were working on an atomic bomb.

 Launched in October 2012, this website captures the stories of Manhattan Project veterans and their families.
-Thanks to grants from the Crystal Trust, Institute of Museum and Library Services, the Kerr Foundation, and the M. J. Murdock Charitable Trust, the Atomic Heritage Foundation and the Los Alamos Historical Society are digitizing and transcribing our oral history collections and adding the interviews to this website.
+Thanks to grants from the Crystal Trust, Department of Energy-NNSA, Institute of Museum and Library Services, the Kerr Foundation, and the M. J. Murdock Charitable Trust, the Atomic Heritage Foundation and the Los Alamos Historical Society are digitizing and transcribing our oral history collections and adding the interviews to this website.
 We hope that in time others will add to these oral histories.
 Our goal is to provide a sense of both the commonality and diversity of the Manhattan Project experience for scholars, students and the public.

 There are many ways to search this site.
 In addition to the search bar and the filters used to organize by location and subjects (which are intended to emphasize important themes), you can also click on "tags" to find out more about a specific topic on the oral history and location pages.
 For example, the location page for Metallurgical Laboratory includes a tag for Enrico Fermi.
 Click on the tag, and all the key pages on this website discussing Fermi will pop up.

 Our oral history collections come from a variety of sources.
 Some entries were conducted with a specific purpose in mind, such as for an exhibit or to provide information for a book, and are not a complete history.
 As you view our collection, please keep this in mind as the formatting and questions asked sometimes reflect various purposes other than a straightforward interview.